Evidence review

 The stacked fee

 Watch for costs that live outside the medication price: a membership fee, a consultation charge, a coaching subscription you can't unbundle, or shipping that isn't included.
 The advertised number can look great while the all-in monthly cost tells a different story.
 When you compare two providers, compare the total you'll actually be charged, not the two homepage stickers.
+Compounded semaglutide is where this behavior shows up most, which is why we track it on its own on the compounded semaglutide ranking.

 Supply, the invisible hand